Innostax/tavajs/README.md

       Okta
       None

-L.&nbsp; Redux Integration: &nbsp;Redux is a state management library that produces a global state for the entire app so that it can be accessed by all components.
-Select "yes" to integrate redux.
+L.&nbsp; Store Integration: &nbsp;Store is used for state management that produces a global state for the entire app so that it can be accessed by all components.
+Select "yes" to integrate store.

     ?
-Do you want redux integration?
+Do you want redux/ngrx/vuex integration?
 (Use arrow keys)
       > yes
         no